 In a world that is dominated by science and technology, there is great value in exposing children to STEM at a young age.
 STEM (Science, Technology, Engineering, and Math) are all academic disciplines whose skills can lead to quite rewarding careers.
 In this blog, we’ll break down the ways that you can encourage children of all ages to find interest in STEM learning.
-Even if your child does not pursue STEM-related careers in their future, exposure to STEM skills help strengthen their curiosity, creativity, problem-solving abilities and analytical thinking skills, which are important for any career!
+Even if a child does not pursue STEM-related careers in their future, exposure to STEM skills helps to strengthen their curiosity, creativity, problem-solving abilities and analytical thinking skills, which are important for any career!

 Start introducing STEM concepts with fun games, coloring sheets, and books.
 Little ones need engaging activities to stay interested, which is why reading interactive books and doing age-appropriate science experiments with your child, can be a great way to introduce them to STEM subjects.
 At this age, kids are also heavily observing their care-givers, which is why it's important to demonstrate your own interest in STEM-related activities, as this will spark your child's interest too.
 Monkey-see, monkey-do.

 Encourage problem-solving by engaging your child in everyday STEM-related activities.
 For instance, have them participate in cooking, shopping for food, building Legos, exploring nature, and so on, to help them learn and grow.
 If their school hosts a science fair, help them with their project and get them excited about their experiment.
 This is the time to give them plenty of opportunities to explore the world of STEM and encourage their natural passions and interests.